 My response to a comment posted on this research on the Science News website.

-Grigori Guitchounts says “This is hardly impressive in terms of importance and scientific credibility.”
+Grigori Guitchounts says, “This is hardly impressive in terms of importance and scientific credibility.”
 That’s a bit strong.
-Sounds like he’s defending human cognitive ability.
+It sounds like he’s defending human cognitive ability.

-I’ve long suspected that the principle reason for our dominance on the planet was due to our social instincts much more than ‘intelligence’.
-In that regard, we are more like idiot savants.
-The blindness of expertise I call it.
+I’ve long suspected that the principle reason for our dominance on the planet was due to our social instincts much more than our intelligence.
+In that regard, bias undoubtedly skews any self-evaluation we make.
+The judge is judging the judged — it’s laughable.

 This article goes a long way to uncovering the deeper reasons why we’ve ended up where we are today.
-Sure the brain, the thumb, the upright posture all played a role, but not as profound as the social aspect.
+Sure the brain, the thumb, the upright posture all played a role, but not as profound as the social aspect — teamwork is the magic.